Frequently Asked Questions

 Are undocumented students eligible for scholarships?

-Undocumented students are eligible for scholarships as long as they meet the scholarship criteria.
+Students who are undocumented and come from mixed status families are eligible for scholarships as long as they meet the scholarship criteria.
 Some college scholarships are awarded based on academic achievement, or financial need, or other criteria.
 There are many private organizations that award scholarships based upon a variety of criteria.
+You can also visit our scholarship tab for scholarship opportunities.

 Does my current immigration status limit my choice of certificates at Moorpark?